almazyadn/Tourism-in-Saudi/README.md

 This project was developed by:

 - Najla Almazyad
-- Joud Al-Kharashi
+- Jood AlKhrashi
-- Ghala Al-Muslim
+- Ghala Musallam
-- Ryouf Al-Anzi
+- Reuof Alanazi

 Under the supervision of **Dr. Reem Fahad Alqifari**,
 **King Saud University**.